 Do you have a tattoo or piercing question?
-Drop us a line using the form below and we will get back to you ASAP.
+Drop us a line at the e-mail below and we will get back to you ASAP.
 For faster service, feel free to call the studio.

 If you are sick, please (please please please) stay home.
 Our piercers value their health as well as the health of their families, so we do not want to be in close contact with anyone sick.